rkp8/SmartGymsScheduleManager/README.md

 **2. Normal appointment lifecycle is:**

-1. scheduled - after user creates new appointment
+1. scheduled - right after the user creates a new appointment
-2. finished - after system time is after appointment end time
+2. finished - once the system time is later than the appointment end time
-3. confirmed - after system time is more than 24h after appointment end time and user didn't request rejection
+3. confirmed - once the system time is more than 24h after appointment end time and the user didn't request rejection
-4. invoiced - after invoiced is issued automatically on the 1st day of next month
+4. invoiced - after invoiced is issued automatically on the 1st day of the next month

 **3. Apppointment cancellation**

-Every appointment can be canceled by member or trainer.
-Member is allowed to cancel 1 appointment in a month no less than 24h before appointment start date.
-Trainer is allowed to cancel his appointments without any limit as long as the appointment status is `scheduled`.
+Appointments can be canceled by a member or trainer (if cancellable option specified by admin).
+Members are only allowed to cancel one appointment each month, no less than 24h before appointment start date.
+Trainers are allowed to cancel their appointments without any limit as long as the appointment status is `scheduled`.

 ## Notifications
 **1. An email notification is sent when:**